peterhinch/micropython-touch/README.md

 The user defined `BaseScreen` class constructor instantiates all widgets to be displayed and typically associates them with callback functions - which may be bound methods.
 Screens typically have a `CloseButton` widget.
-This is a special `Pushbutton` subclass which displays as an "X" at the top right corner of the physical display and closes the current screen, showing the one below.
+This is a special `Button` subclass which displays as an "X" at the top right corner of the physical display and closes the current screen, showing the one below.
 If used on the bottom level `Screen` (as above) it closes the application.